g-r-m-n/double_machine_learning/README.md

 ## Run
 Adjust the settings in the first junk of the script DML/src/scenario_run.py or leave the default settings.
 Run the script DML/src/scenario_run.py.
-It conducts per default all experimentation scenario runs, including data generation and tuning if wanted, and produces as result summary tables and plots of the outcomes.
+It conducts per default all experimentation scenario runs, including data generation and tuning if wanted, and produces as result summary tables (in .csv and .tex formats) and plots (in .png and .pdf formats) of the outcomes.

 ## References